How to Select a Version of MPI

 Select the version that you prefer and issue the

 module load mpich3will install the default version of MPICH3.

-See the Multi Core Job Examples page of how to submit parallel jobs to the batch queue for information on how to specify the ethernet or infiniband connections.
+See the Multi-Core Job Examples page for how to submit parallel jobs to the batch queue for information on how to specify the ethernet or InfiniBand connections.

 How to Select a Compiler To Compile Your MPI Program

 The name of the compiler used to build the MPI library is included in the name of the module.